Halfwalker/ansible-gitea/README.md

     source /stuff/gitea/drone/drone_cmdline.env
     drone info

+## Admin users

+A regular user of Drone cannot enable privileged container settings *(repo -> Settings -> Project Settings -> **Trusted**)*.
+In order to run privileged containers, a regular user (eg. *octocat*) must be updated to Admin.
+Keep in mind that this user then has admin control over Drone ...

+    source /stuff/gitea/drone/drone_cmdline.env
+    drone user update octocat --admin

 ## Molecule testing

 Pick the ubuntu version to test under (ubuntu2204, ubuntu2004).
 Molecule can be run locally if installed, or via a toolset container.
 The container method is slightly more complex (see cmdline below) but does not require anything on the local system other than docker.